MAKING OF: 2nd Avenue Episode 2 (Part 2)

 We took a new approach with the writing of this episode, too.
 We attempted a more subtle style of comedy, rather than the more random style seen in Episode 1.
 It came out okay, but not as great as it could have been if we stuck to our normal methods.

 Originally the episode was much longer than 26 minutes.
-When writing the script, we wanted to have multiple happening at the same time.
+When writing the script, we wanted to have multiple storylines happening at the same time.
 There were originally 3 different plots, but we eventually had to cut one out.

 Deleted Scene from Episode 2